(if the links don't work for you you probably need to disable your ad blocker for this site)

 Anyway, if you intend to walk in the afternoon, it's something worth considering.
 The only real inconvenience is the fact of having to hold it, unless of course you can manage to keep it in position by passing its handle under the straps of your backpack.

 The first backpack I used on the Camino went against all the advice I now give people when choosing one.
-But then, those days I really didn't have a clue!
+But in those days I really didn't have a clue!

 I'd like to say I managed fine but the truth is I didn't. (you can read about it in My Camino adventures below) The first day I wrecked my knee trying to keep pace with someone who was a seasoned hiker and the next morning I could hardly move.
 It was agony to walk 12km over completely flat terrain.
 By day three, when the heavens opened in torrential sheets of rain, I gave up and got the bus.
 That was the end of my first Camino adventure.
 An utter disaster!
 Ironically it wasn't my lack of preparedness or second-rate equipment which did for me, it was being ignorant of a basic rule of hiking, set your own pace and don't try to keep up with people who can walk much faster than you can.